Skip to main content

 Introduces the student to the specific field of law-enforcement agencies.
 Provides an overview of federal, state, and local law enforcement agencies.
 Reviews the coordination requirements of the system.
 Prerequisite: CJ 201.
 F,S.

-CJ 341.
-Criminal Law.
+CJ 370.
+Criminal Law and Procedure.
 3 Credits.

 CJ 352.
 Criminal Investigation.
 3 Credits.

 An overview and examination of basic principles and techniques in the criminal investigations procedures and the rules of the law of evidence in criminal court proceedings.
-Prerequisites: CJ 201, CJ 210, CJ 220, and CJ 270; or Forensic Science major with junior/senior standing.
+Prerequisite: CJ 201, CJ 210, CJ 220, and CJ 270; or Forensic Science major with junior/senior standing.
 F.

 CJ 365.
 Law and Society.
 3 Credits.